SuperSupriya/Supriya-intro/README.md

 # Supriya-intro
-This is a basic intro for Git and GitHub class.
+This is a basic intro for Git and GitHub class. where we try to understand how we can use it.